OfficialPixelBrush/beta-wiki/networking/packets/050-pre-chunk.md

 | --------- | ----------- |
 | `0x32`    | Clientbound |

 This is sent by the server to load or unload a chunk.
-When sending this packet at an already loaded chunk, the client will clear any previous blocks that were there.
-A chunk is a 16x128x16 spot.
+If load is `1`, the Client readies itself to place block data there.
+If it's `0` the Client deletes the Chunk data.

 ## Clientbound